Xagħra United F.C.

-Xagħra United F.C. is a football club from the small village of Xagħra in Gozo, Malta.
-The club is one of the oldest clubs in the Maltese Islands since it was founded in 1936 and is named after the village.
-Xagħra United are currently playing in the Gozo Football League Second Division.
-Holders of 6 First Division Titles and 8 Second Division Titles.
+Xagħra United F.C. is a football club from the village of Xagħra in Gozo, Malta.
+As it was founded in the year 1936, the club is one of the oldest clubs in the Malta.
+Xagħra United currently plays in the Gozo Football League Second Division, holding 6 First Division and 8 Second Division titles.

 Early history

 It can be said that the establishment of the Boy Scout Movement in Xagħra in 1933 was the prelude to an activity in a number of cultural fields.
 Among these is the founding of the Xagħra Band Club in 1934.
-Two years later, in 1936, Xagħra saw the birth of their first football team.
+Two years later, in 1936, Xagħra saw the birth of its first football team.

 The committee within the Boy Scout Movement, which was in charge of the football team, was set up in February/March 1936.
 The team was named Xagħra Scouts Team with the first coach being Ġużeppi Sultana.
 This was made possible by the initiative of Brother Hersey who also encouraged other Boy Scout movements in various Gozitan villages to imitate his initiative.

 The meeting place of the Xagħra Boy Scout Movement also served as the first football club.
 The famous Xagħra square also served as the first stadium which housed the training sessions of the village's football team.

-First Honours
+First honors

 The first footballing success to come Xagħra's way, during that time under the name of Xagħra Blue Stars, reached its climax when the team won the "Captain Renton Cup" with which they became Gozitan champions for the season 1939–1940.

 The football team remained intact in the following years despite the dire times of the great war between 1939 and 1945.
 It is worth mentioning that at this time no competitive games were played between the villages.
 After the black clouds of the war passed, the football teams in Gozo became active again and the championships with the first competition being for the “Galea’s Cup”.

 The central committee of the football team continued with its hard work for the benefit of this popular sport in Xagħra.
 Meanwhile, the team changed its name to "Xagħra Young Stars" with its club following in the footsteps of the "Victory" band club in the square.